 FINANCIAL AID INFORMATION:

 Foundation Academy offers tuition assistance to students in grades K through 12 whose families demonstrate a financial need through our third party vendor, FACTS.
 An application for admission should be completed at the same time as the application for financial aid, as a student will not be awarded aid unless they are being offered admission at FA.
 Income information is required for both parents, even if they are in separate households.
 The financial aid committee will review the aid recommendation from FACTS and make a final award determination based on the demonstrated need and the available financial aid funds.
+Tuition Assistance for the 2017-2018 school year is now closed.
+It will be available for the 2018-2019 school year beginning in December of 2017.
 FACTS Link

 It is the desire of Foundation Academy to make our school accessible to those who value the excellent Christian education and additional programs offered.
 However, as a member of the FHSAA, Foundation Academy is not permitted to offer scholarships for merit, sports, or other areas.
 Foundation Academy follows the guidelines for only offering tuition assistance to those families who demonstrate financial need as noted above.